Nancy Coonsman: Career

 Nancy Coonsman exhibited in the Pennsylvania Academy of the Fine Arts, New York Academy of Design and Western Artists' Exhibition.

-For her lighter work, fountains, both for interior decorations and the garden, had always held her attention.
-Coonsman placed a fountain in the Mullanphy Floral Shop, a center fountain with graceful cherubs, and made another of quite pretentious design for Randolph Laughlin's new home, "Lachlin," in St. Louis County.
+Fountains, both for interior decorations and the garden, had always held her attention.
+Coonsman placed a fountain in the Mullanphy Floral Shop, a center fountain with cherubs, and made another of design for Randolph Laughlin's new home, "Lachlin," in St. Louis County.
 A little St. Louis girl posed for this.
 There were two figures, and hers was kneeling down on flat stones catching the water in a lily leaf, which she held in her hand, as it trickled through the rock.

 Another ambition was to do large agricultural figures in a big conventional way, but in St. Louis the need or call for such work did not come up often.

 Coonsman also worked as a teacher, as assistant in the Art School, private classes, and regularly at Bishop Robertson Hall.

-She did a portrait of Ruth Felker.
-It was dignified and true to life.
-Another sketch of Eloise Wells was a charming piece of workmanship, as well as of Elsie Blackman and Georgia Cady.

 Coonsman was selected over a number of competitors to execute sculpture for a fountain for the Kincaid Memorial to be located in the sunken garden behind the Public School Library.
 Margaret Kincaid of Louisiana, Missouri, had donated funds for a drinking fountain, specifying that the competition had to be open only to women.
 Coonsman also designed the two concrete benches nearby which are supported by elves.